 \subsection{Prevention of catastrophic forgetting via in-distribution tests}

 A primary failure mode in continual learning is catastrophic forgetting, where optimizing for new tasks degrades performance on previous ones \citep{french1999catastrophic}.
 To assess whether the current PMoE framework is able to avoid catastrophic forgetting, we apply the final PMoE-S3 model back to the initial training cases.
 The corresponding results are presented in figure~\ref{fig:validation_trained}.
 The number shown in the top-left corner of each panel denotes the relative RMSE reduction for the PMoE model $\mathrm{RMSE}_{\mathrm{PMoE}}$ with respect to the baseline $\mathrm{RMSE}_{\mathrm{base}}$, defined as

 where the root-mean-square error is given by $\mathrm{RMSE} = \sqrt{\frac{1}{N}\sum_{i=1}^{N}\left(u_i - u_i^{\mathrm{ref}}\right)^2}$.
 Here, $u_i$ denotes the model prediction (baseline SA or PMoE, respectively) at the $i$-th reference data location, the error is evaluated for the velocity component shown in each panel, and ${u_i^\text{ref}}_{i=1}^{N}$ are the corresponding reference values, with model predictions interpolated onto these locations when necessary.
 No value is shown in in figure~\ref{fig:validation_trained}(a) as expert $E_0$ coincides with the baseline.

-Figure \ref{fig:validation_trained}(a) presents the wake velocity profiles for the 2DANW case (Stage 0), with each color representing a different observation position: black for $x/c=1.01$, red for $x/c=1.01$, black for $x/c=1.05$, green for $x/c=1.20$, blue for $x/c=1.40$, yellow for $x/c=1.80$ and brown for $x/c=2.19$.
+Figure \ref{fig:validation_trained}(a) presents the wake velocity profiles for the 2DANW case (Stage 0), with each color representing a different observation position: black for $x/c=1.01$, red for $x/c=1.05$, green for $x/c=1.20$, blue for $x/c=1.40$, yellow for $x/c=1.80$ and brown for $x/c=2.19$.
 Despite the model undergoing three subsequent expansions involving wall-bounded and secondary flows, the prediction for the free-shear wake remains virtually identical to the baseline SA model and agrees well with experimental data.
 This suggests that, in this near-wake region, the flow is dominated by the trailing-edge shear layer and vortex shedding, which are largely insensitive to wall effects.
 This confirms that the modular router successfully shields the baseline expert $E_0$ from interference.